Automator (macOS)

-Automator is an application developed by Apple Inc. for macOS, which can be used to automate repetitive tasks through point-and-click or drag and drop.
+Automator is an application developed by Apple for macOS, which can be used to automate repetitive tasks through point-and-click or drag and drop.

 Automator enables the repetition of tasks across a wide variety of programs, including Finder, Safari, Calendar, Contacts and others.
 It can also work with third-party applications including Microsoft Office and Adobe Photoshop.
 Automator was first released with Mac OS X Tiger (10.4).

+As of the release of macOS Monterey, Apple has encouraged users to transition from Automator to Shortcuts, and has allowed for almost any Automator shortcut to be imported into the Shortcuts app.
+Recent development changes have also favored Shortcuts over Automator, although Automator has continued to be fully supported.

 Features

 Automator documents are called workflows, and are made up of actions.
 Workflows are run sequentially, with each action being given the previous action's output, which it can then process or act upon.
 Variables can be specified, which can be modified or processed by subsequent actions.
 Workflows can also incorporate loops and variables.
 Automator comes with a library of actions (file renaming, finding linked images, creating a new mail message, etc.).
 Actions can also run custom scripts, including AppleScript, JavaScript, or shell scripts.
 Workflow documents can be run directly in Automator or saved as applications that run the workflow when launched.
 Workflows can also be added to the contextual menu, to process any selected text or file.

 As of 2015, Microsoft has bundled Automator actions with Microsoft Office, which can be used to automate Outlook, Word, Excel, or PowerPoint.

 The following is a non-exhaustive list of Automator's features: